home-operations/pangolin-operator/README.md

 Services can be exposed in TCP/UDP mode or HTTP mode (when `pangolin-operator/full-domain` is set).

 Service discovery is enabled by setting `enableServiceDiscovery: true` on `autoDiscover`.
 Once enabled, any Service annotated with `pangolin-operator/site-ref` is discovered.

-Annotate with `pangolin-operator/enabled: "false"` to exclude a specific Service.
+Unlike HTTPRoute discovery, the resulting Pangolin resource is created **disabled by default** — a Service is a generic primitive used by every workload, so the operator only creates the resource and leaves activation to you.
+Annotate with `pangolin-operator/enabled: "true"` to opt the Service in; `"false"` is the default and keeps the resource disabled in Pangolin.

 #### Service annotations